adrianc68/appointment-scheduling-system/README.md

 | enableClient()                               | ![](images/any/interaction%20enableClient().png)                        |
 | IRegisterClient                              | ![](images/any/systeminterface%20IRegisterClient.png)                   |
 | registerClient()                             | ![](images/any/interaction%20registerClient().png)                      |

 ![](images/any/server%20side%20module%20view%20allocation.png)

 Initial elements allocation is in process...

-consider to implement well-known patterns such as Idempotent Receiver and Replay Protection to ensure that duplicate messages are not processed, or that repeated processing has no effect on the result.
+* Consider implementing an Idempotent Receiver and Replay Protection to ensure that duplicate messages are not processed.
+* The Observer Pattern is being applied.
+Some diagrams need to be updated.

 #### Step 7.
 Perform Analysis of the Current Design and Review the Iteration Goal and Achievement of Design Purpose